James Whiteside McCay: Western Front

 Lieutenant General Sir Richard Haking, whose British XI Corps would attack a strong part of the line with inexperienced 5th Division and British 61st (2nd South Midland) Division.
 The resulting Battle of Fromelles was an unmitigated disaster.
 In one night, the 5th Division sustained 5,533 casualties, while the 61st Division lost 1,547.
 Haking was principally responsible but McCay bore some of the blame.
-He made tactical errors; his order to vacate the first trench after it was cleared "undoubtedly contributed to the causes of failure".
-His refusal to permit a truce to recover wounded further damaged his popularity.
+He made tactical errors: his failure to pass on Haking's cancellation orders led to the annihilation of the now-unsupported 58th's men before crossing the field, described by C.E.W.
+Bean as one of the bravest and most hopeless assaults ever undertaken by the Australian Imperial Force; his order to vacate the first trench after it was cleared "undoubtedly contributed to the causes of failure".
+His cancellation of a truce already in progress to recover wounded further damaged his popularity.
 For his part, McCay was mentioned in despatches a second time.

 The 5th Division was out of action for some months.
 It finally moved with the rest of the I Anzac Corps to the Somme sector in October.
 After months of fighting and recent rain, the front line area was a devastated muddy morass.
 McCay was ordered to undertake an attack with the 2nd Division's 7th Infantry Brigade at Flers, which cost 819 casualties and gained no ground.
 Once again, McCay's handling of his division showed poor planning and tactics.
 Moreover, at Flers he showed that he had not learned from the lessons of Fromelles.
 His relief was now only a matter of time.
 Nonetheless, McCay remained in command of the 5th Division until 18 December 1916 when he was granted medical leave in the United Kingdom for treatment on his leg, which the doctors diagnosed as neuralgia.
 Birdwood took the opportunity of removing McCay, ostensibly on medical grounds.
 McCay was mentioned in despatches a third time.